Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Although the research is still not conclusive on this, there was a study on women who fasted during Ramadan.

-A higher percentage of these women had an abnormal menstrual cycle during the fasted 30 days of Ramadan versus the previous non-fasting month.
+A higher percentage of these women had an abnormal menstrual cycle during the fasted 30 days of Ramadan, versus the previous non-fasting month.

-Solution: Once again, if this is an issue for you, consider reducing the fasting window and increasing the eating window to a 14/10 or 12/12 IF ratio.
+Here’s the solution: Once again, if this is an issue for you, consider reducing the fasting window and increasing the eating window to a 14/10 or 12/12 IF ratio.

 Eating breakfast is great for athletes and people who are already lean and healthy and looking to build muscle.